Category Archives: surveying

 Astronomical surveying

-This type of surveying observes the heavenly bodies such as the sun, moon, stars etc to locate the absolute location and lines on the surface of the earth.
+This type of surveying observes the heavenly bodies such as the sun, moon, and stars.
+It helps locate the absolute location and lines on the surface of the earth.
 It also determines the azimuth, latitude, longitude, and time.

 Classification of surveying based on purpose